 Why we exist

-Since then Forgotten Animals, a registered charity in both UK and Russia with only 2 paid employees and over 60 volunteers spread across the former Soviet countries, the UK, Italy, the Netherlands and Australia has carried out or directly supported projects in 60 cities across 5 countries, and counting.
-We have come a long way and managed to extend our reach to help wild and captive animals as well.
+Today, Forgotten Animals is an officially registered charity in both UK and Russia with only 2 paid employees and dozens of volunteers spread around the world.
+We have carried out or directly supported projects in nearly hundred cities across different countries, and counting.

 I believe we can achieve major shifts in behaviour and attitude towards animals.
 We are doing it where the most difference in animal welfare can and needs to be made.